Right to Study

 When you generate a share code, please select the option 'to prove my immigration status for anything else'.
 Please note we do not accept Right to Work or Right to Rent share codes.
 These are for your employer or landlord to undertake their checks.

-What do I do if my passport was not stamped by a UK Border Force Officer?
+What do I upload for proof of entry as a Student visa holder, if my passport was not stamped by a UK Border Force Officer?

 How do I create a UK Visas and Immigration (UKVI) account?